 For Elasticsearch objects, make sure to consider the heap size when you set resource requirements.
 A good rule of thumb is to size it to half the size of RAM allocated to the Pod.

-To minimize disruption caused by Pod evictions due to resource contention, you should run Elasticsearch pods at the "Guaranteed" QoS level by setting both
+To minimize disruption caused by Pod evictions due to resource contention, you can run Elasticsearch pods at the "Guaranteed" QoS level by setting both

 limits to the same value.